Skip to main content

 Year 2

-Coding 3: Algorithms and complexity
+Coding Three: Algorithms and Complexity (20 credits)

-You will be introduced to a range of standard algorithms using programming languages including Python and C. Using common algorithms, you will create and analyse computational models, learning how to determine which ones might be best suited to certain kinds of problems.
+In this unit, you will be introduced to a range of standard algorithms using programming languages including Python and C. Using common algorithms, you will create and analyse computational models, learning how to determine which ones might be best suited to certain kinds of problems.

 This unit explores data governance and the ethical and legal requirements of data collection, data storage, data access, data sharing and data processing.
-You will examine the current information security processes, which are enforced and regulated by legal and human rights legislation.
+You will examine current information security processes, which are enforced and regulated by legal and human rights legislation.

 You will design and develop a prototype software project, applying your understanding of data governance.
 You will be encouraged to develop projects that consider specific problems and challenges across a range of use cases.
 This will help you understand how software development teams operate.